iflytek/argo-volcano-executor-plugin/README.md

 Todo here

 ### Prerequisites

-* This guide assumes you have a working Argo Workflows installation with v3.3.4 or newer.
+~~* This guide assumes you have a working Argo Workflows installation with v3.3.4 or newer.~~
 * rely on pr: [pr-8194](https://github.com/argoproj/argo-workflows/pull/8194)
 *  rely on pr: [pr-8176](https://github.com/argoproj/argo-workflows/pull/8176)

-* You will need to install the [Argo CLI](https://argoproj.github.io/argo-workflows/cli/) with v3.3.0 or newer.
+~~* You will need to install the [Argo CLI](https://argoproj.github.io/argo-workflows/cli/) with v3.3.0 or newer.~~

+You just need argo version with v3.3.5 or newer if fully supported ...

 * `kubectl` must be available and configured to access the Kubernetes cluster where Argo Workflows is installed.

 ### Installation